aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 Keep this to 150 characters or less.

-Be sure to use the key word!
+Be sure to use the keyword!

 In the picture below the area in the red rectangle is the excerpt.